ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Step 3: Add Custom Code

-Ok time to `CTRL F` throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile that we need to modify.
+Ok time to search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile that we need to modify.

 ![Custom code starts here](./../../static/img/2022-09-01-22-48-26.png)